Actionable Book Summary: It Doesn’t Have to Be Crazy at Work by David Hansson and Jason Fried

 As the authors state in the book, “Companies love to protect.
 They protect their brand with trademarks and lawsuits.
 They protect their data and trade secrets with rules, policies, and NDAs.
 They protect their money with budgets, CFOs, and investments.
 They guard so many things, but all too often they fail to protect what’s both most vulnerable and most precious: their employees’ time and attention.”

 Our working days are composed of eight full hours.
-During that time, all of our actions should be towards moving the company closer to the goals set by the management, i.e. make profit.
+During that time, all of our actions should be towards moving the company closer to the goals set by the management, i.e. make a profit.
 That’s what should happen on paper.
 But in reality, things are far so simple.

 Instead of giving their employees the time they need to do their job, a lot of firms waste it with pointless meetings, chat rooms, and grandiose projects that never see the light of day.